Chauhan dynasty: Origin

 Despite these earlier myths, it was the Agnivanshi (or Agnikula) myth that became most popular among the Chauhans and other Rajput clans.
 According to this myth, some of the Rajput clans originated from Agni, in a sacrificial fire pit.
 This legend was probably invented by the 10th-century Paramara court poet Padmagupta, whose Nava-sahasanka-charita mentions only the Paramaras as fire-born.
 The inclusion of Chauhans in the Agnivanshi myth can be traced back to the later recensions of Prithviraj Raso.
 In this version of the legend, once Vashistha and other great sages begin a major sacrificial ceremony on Mount Abu.
 The ritual was interrupted by miscreant daityas (demons).
 To get rid of these demons, Vashistha created progenitors of three Rajput dynasties from the sacrificial fire pit.
 These were Parihar (Pratiharas), Chaluk (Chaulukya or Solanki), and Parmar (Paramara).
 These heroes were unable to defeat the demons.
 So, the sages prayed again, and this time a fourth warrior appeared: Chahuvana (Chauhan).
 This fourth hero slayed the demons.

 The earliest available copies of Prithviraj Raso do not mention the Agnivanshi legend.
 It is possible that the 16th-century bards came up with the legend to foster Rajput unity against the Mughal emperor Akbar.
 Adaptions of the Prithviraj Raso occur in several later works.
 The Hammira Raso (1728 CE) by Jodharaja, a court poet of prince Chandrabhana of Neemrana, states that once the Kshatriyas (warriors) became extinct.
 So, the great sages assembled at Mount Abu and created three heroes.
 When these three heroes could not defeat the demons, they created Chahuvanaji.
 A slight variation occurs in the writings of Surya Malla Mishrana, the court poet of Bundi.
 In this version, the various gods create the four heroes on Vashistha's request.
-According to the bardic tale of the Khichi clan of Chauhans, the Parwar (Paramara) was born from Shiva's essence; the Solankhi (Solanki) or Chaluk Rao (Chalukya) was born from Brahma's essence; the Pariyar (Parihar) was born from Devi's essence; and the Chahuvan (Chauhan) was born from Agni, the fire.
+According to the bardic tale of the Khichi clan of Chauhans, the Parwar (Paramara) was born from Shiva's essence; the Solankhi (Solanki) or Chaluk Rao (Chaulukya) was born from Brahma's essence; the Pariyar (Parihar) was born from Devi's essence; and the Chahuvan (Chauhan) was born from Agni, the fire.